NightLapse-Studios/Pumpkin/README.md

 # Pumpkin
-Pumpkin is a UI library that wraps Roact in order to make improvements on features and syntax.
-With that said, it is highly recommended you understand developing with Roact before Pumpkin, but most people will find Pumpkin both easier and more useful.
+Pumpkin is a UI library that wraps Roact and Flipper to achieve better expressiveness and ease of writing components.
+It is highly recommended you understand developing with Roact before Pumpkin since it is built on Roact.

-For working examples, check out the children of src/example/DebugMenu, such as [DebugCheckBox](DebugCheckBox.lua).
-For many, reading [Pumpkin](Pumpkin.lua) is a doable way to learn most of the library.
+For working examples, check out the children of src/example/DebugMenu, such as [DebugCheckBox](src/example/DebugMenu/DebugCheckBox.lua), and most functionality is implemented in a single file: [Pumpkin](src/Pumpkin/init.lua)

 ### Main Attractions
-1) Short Syntax/Builder Pattern
+* Short Syntax/Builder Pattern
-1) Improved Bindings/Tweens
+* Improved Bindings
+* Flipper is available through bindings directly
-1) Custom PropSet Modifiers
+* Custom PropSet Modifiers
+* Props receive datatype arguments instead of the datatype directly
-1) Other/Utility
+* Other/Utility

+## Installation
+Place the `src/Pumpkin` folder in your project and require it.
+The source code is the release.

 ### Short Syntax/Builder Pattern